Plateau

 In geology and physical geography, a plateau (/pləˈtoʊ, plæˈtoʊ, ˈplætoʊ/; /fr/; : plateaus or plateaux), also called a high plain or a tableland, is an area of highland consisting of flat terrain that is raised sharply above the surrounding area on at least one side.
-Often one or more sides have deep hills or escarpments.
+Often one or more sides have deep escarpments or hills.
 Plateaus can be formed by a number of processes, including upwelling of volcanic magma, extrusion of lava, and erosion by water and glaciers.
 Plateaus are classified according to their surrounding environment as intermontane, piedmont, or continental.
 A few plateaus may have a small flat top while others have wider ones.

 Formation

 Plateaus can be formed by a number of processes, including upwelling of volcanic magma, extrusion of lava, plate tectonics movements, and erosion by water and glaciers.

 Volcanic

 The Pajarito Plateau in New Mexico is an example of a volcanic plateau.

 Volcanic plateaus are produced by volcanic activity.
 They may be formed by upwelling of volcanic magma or extrusion of lava.
 The underlining mechanism in forming plateaus from upwelling starts when magma rises from the mantle, causing the ground to swell upward.
 In this way, large, flat areas of rock are uplifted to form a plateau.
 For plateaus formed by extrusion, the rock is built up from lava spreading outward from cracks and weak areas in the crust.
 The Antrim Plateau in Northern Ireland, the Deccan Plateau in India, the Big Raven Plateau in Canada, and the Columbia Plateau in the United States are examples of lava plateaus.